nergalex/f5-aks-kic-lab/source/class6/module1/module1.rst

 Frontend web servers make an API call to a micro-service named "generator" that then make API call to API micro-services (colors, adjectives...)

-Distributed strategic points of control, One controller
+Distributed points of control managed by One Controller
 ***************************************************************
 Security architect decided to distribute security across all subscriptions owned by each business unit.
 Regarding Modern Application hosted on Kubernetes cluster, security is embedded inside the Kubernetes cluster.